 From day 6 on, I suggest you rent a car to travel more freely and have more time for your visits.
 Despite being a small country, there are so many places to visit in Portugal that you’ll definitely need a car.

 Travel north and stop to discover the medieval town of Óbidos.

 You can visit the town in a morning; take the afternoon to visit Alcobaça Monastery and end your day in Nazaré.

 Nazaré is known worldwide for surf and its 30-metre-high waves.
 Visit the part of town located at sea level and then take the elevator to discover the rest of the town, located at 118 metres above sea level.

 If you visit Nazaré in the summer, you will have the chance (for those who like it) to watch bullfighting in the bullring.

 After sleeping in Nazaré, go north and make a stop at Batalha to visit Batalha Monastery though its official name is Santa Maria da Vitória Convent.

-In the afternoon I invite you to visit the biggest shrine in Portugal which is the fourth biggest catholic shrine in the world, the Our Lady of Fátima Shrine – if you’re a religious person then this visit should be on your list of things to do in Portugal.
+In the afternoon I invite you to visit the biggest shrine in Portugal and the fourth biggest catholic shrine in the world, the Our Lady of Fátima Shrine – if you’re a religious person then this visit should be on your list of things to do in Portugal.

-I invite you to discover the beautiful city of Coimbra as your last stop in the center of Portugal.
+I invite you to discover the beautiful city of Coimbra as your last stop in the Centre of Portugal.
 During your stay you shouldn’t miss: